Mission 12 · Stage 2

 • Press and hold — you should hear a steady beep.

-• Release — silence!
-That is if/else in action.
+• Let go — silence!
+That is your "if" choice working.

 Peek at code